WiLL75G/CorpOps-Shell-Suite/Project-03-Tookie-OSINT-Footprint/README.md

-# Project 03 Tookie-OSINT: Digital Footprint Auditor (MITRE T1589)
+# Tookie-OSINT: Digital Footprint Auditor (MITRE T1589)

 > Built a custom Python OSINT tool from scratch that maps a target's public digital footprint across platforms the same identity enumeration an adversary performs before attacking, run proactively by the defender.